Lesson 12: Improving a prompt through iteration

 A great prompt is almost never born fully formed on the first try — you arrive at it.
 Last lesson we learned to diagnose what went wrong in an output; here we learn what to do with the diagnosis.
 The secret is controlled iteration: change one thing at a time, compare the new output to the old, keep

-Don't rewrite everything at once.
-Change one thing, run it, and compare to the previous result.
-Helped?
-Keep it.
-Didn't?
-Revert and step back.
+Don't rewrite everything at once — change one thing, run it, and compare to the previous result.
+If the change helped, keep it; if not, revert and move on.
 That way you know exactly what helped.

 - iteration